jbyttow/alexa-avs-raspberry-pi/README.md

-# Project: Raspberry Pi + Alexa Voice Service + Voice Trigger Recognition
+# Project: Raspberry Pi + Alexa Voice Service

-## Modifications to the Project
+## Modifications in this fork
 This fork adds voice recognition triggering to the java client.

 Further planned work:

 1. Automatic provisioning and startup
 2. Device meshing
 3. ?